-If a hospital patient was suffering with a contagious virus, chances are they would be separated from other vulnerable patients to minimize the risk of the illness spreading.
+If a hospital patient was suffering from a contagious virus, chances are they would be separated from other vulnerable patients to minimise the risk of the illness spreading.
 This idea of separation is equally important for design engineers working on the latest medical technology (MedTech) to mitigate electrical problems.
 Here, Steve Hughes, managing director of medical power supply specialist REO UK, explains why.

 From portable defibrillators and medical carts to surgical robots and computed tomography (CT) scanners, the medical industry uses thousands of electronic devices and equipment to improve the quality of treatment and diagnosis.
 But, while these devices provide indisputable benefit to patients and practitioners alike, they can create issues for electrical infrastructure — and other systems.

 The trouble with any densely populated network is it becomes noisy, and the same is true of electrical infrastructure.
 As a growing number of devices are used in hospitals, for example, the electrical network becomes prone to problems such as harmonic currents, voltage fluctuations and, most pertinent of all, electromagnetic interference (EMI).

 The medical industry’s battle with EMI is a long one.
 As summarised in an article published in the British Cardiovascular Society’s Heart journal a few years ago, “electromagnetic radiation may interact adversely with implanted pacing systems and implantable cardioverter defibrillators (ICDs)”.
 While many of today’s implantable devices are designed with electromagnetic compatibility (EMC) in mind, there is room for improvement in other medical devices.

 For many years, it has been a requirement for all electrical MedTech that is to be used in the European medical market to be designed to EN60601-1 standards.
 This standard governs the safety, essential performance and EMC of equipment.
 However, more guidelines and regulations have recently come to the fore.